Network evolution with Macroscopic Delays: asymptotics and condensation: Local weak convergence and sin -trees

 \subsubsection{Convergence on the space of trees}

-For $1\leq k\leq \infty$, let $\cM_{\pr}(\bbT^k)$ denote the space of probability measures on the associated space, metrized using the topology of weak convergence inherited from the corresponding metric on the space $\bbT^k$, resulting in this space being a Polish space, see, e.g.,~\cite{billingsley2013convergence}.
-Suppose $\set{\cT_n}_{n\geq 1} \subseteq \bbT$ be a sequence of {\bf finite} rooted random trees on some common probability space (for notational convenience, assume $|\cT_n|= n$, or more generally $|\cT_n|\convas \infty$).
-For $n\geq 1$ and for each fixed $k\geq 0$, the empirical distribution of fringes up to distance $k$
+{ For $1\leq k\leq \infty$, let $\cM_{\pr}(\bbT^k)$ denote the space of probability measures on the associated space.
+Metrize this space using the topology of weak convergence inherited from the corresponding metric on the space $\bbT^k$, resulting in a Polish space.
+See~\cite{billingsley2013convergence} for further details. } Suppose $\set{\cT_n}_{n\geq 1} \subseteq \bbT$ be a sequence of {\bf finite} rooted random trees on some common probability space (for notational convenience, assume $|\cT_n|= n$, or more generally $|\cT_n|\convas \infty$).
+For $n\geq 1$ and for each fixed $k\geq 0$, { consider the empirical distribution of the {\bf extended} fringe up to distance $k$ on the path to the root from each vertex in the tree:}

 Thus $\set{\fP_{n}^k:n\geq 1}$ can be viewed as a random sequence in $\cM_{\pr}(\bbT^k)$ and we can talk about weak convergence of this sequence, which is the content of (b) and (c) of the definition below.
 Further, with $k=0$, define the probability measure $\E(\fP_n^0)$ on $\bbT$ via the operation $\E(\fP_n^0)[\vt] = \E(\fP_n^0[\vt])~\forall~\vt \in \bbT$.